The Bridge Join

 • The Policy Committee on Public Affairs – This committee discusses issues related to the pharmacy profession, including education and regulation.

-• The Policy Committee on Professional Affairs – This committee discusses issues related to the role pharmacists play in delivering care to their patients, in addition to interactions with other health care providers and the public.
+• The Policy Committee on Professional Affairs – This committee discusses issues related to the role pharmacists play in delivering care to their patients, in addition to interactions with other healthcare providers and the public.

-Policy committee members are responsible for attending two meetings – a committee meeting in the summer at IPA headquarters or virtually and an executive committee meeting following the first session of the House of Delegates at the IPA Annual Meeting.
+Policy committee members are responsible for attending two meetings – a committee meeting in the summer at IPA headquarters or virtually and an executive committee meeting following the first session of the House of Delegates during the IPA Annual Meeting.

 Legislative Advisory Committee